Beginning with MySQL 8.0.20, you can enable binary log

 message headers.
 Binary log transaction compression can be

-worth enabling in combination with connection compression if
+enabled in combination with connection compression if you need

-you need to save storage space as well as network bandwidth.
+to save storage space as well as network bandwidth.
+For more

 For Group Replication, compression is enabled by default for

 messages that exceed the threshold set by the